MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/IoT-Development-with-VS-Code.md

 ![flash-dropdown](files/ZB-IoT-Development-with-VS-Code/flash-dropdown.png)

-It flashes the hex file into the WSTK board
+It flashes the hex file into the WSTK board.
+Start from the SDK v2.7, the command line execution of Commander won't popup board selection dialog while attach two more WSTK boards to the computer.
+So, to use the flash.bat for program download, use it under a single WSTK connection.
+Otherwise, use the GUI tools described below.

 ```bash
 > Executing task in folder Z3LightSoc: C:\Users\username\SimplicityStudio\v4_workspace\Z3LightSoc\flash.bat  <